SandraCoburn/ecommerce-sample/README.md

 - `SASS` - A SASS file is a Syntactically Awesome StyleSheets file.
 It contains Sass syntax, which is an extension of CSS used to format the layout of webpages.
 - [`UTF-8 Dingbats`](https://www.w3schools.com/charsets/ref_utf_dingbats.asp) Represents on browser what characters are displayed in HTML
 - [`Redux Persist`](https://www.npmjs.com/package/redux-persist) is a library that allows saving a Redux store in the local storage of an application.
 - [`lodash`](https://www.npmjs.com/package/lodash.memoize) library has a memoize helper function we can use to memoize selectCollection. `Memoize` does the same idea of memoization as reselect does for our selectors, except this time we're memoizing the return of our function which returns our selector.
-By wrapping this fucntion in memoize, we're saying that whenever this function gets called and receives collection UrlParam, I want to memoize the return of this function(in this case we return a selector).
-If this function gets called againg with the same collectionUrlParam, don't rerun this function because we'll return the same value as last time.
+By wrapping this fucntion in memoize, we're saying that whenever this function gets called and receives collection UrlParam, we want to memoize the return of this function(in this case we return a selector).
+If this function gets called again with the same collectionUrlParam, don't rerun this function because we'll return the same value as last time.
+- [`Stripe`](https://stripe.com/docs) sample credit [card](https://stripe.com/docs/testing#cards) for payments: 4242 4242 4242 4242 - exp: 01/23 -- cw: 123
+  - yarn add react-stripe-checkout

 ### Getting Started